certifaction/cli/README.md

 >                  prepared and return an error instead.
 >--hash            String, the hash of the document to sign
 >--note            Optional note to be saved together with the signature
 >--legal-weight    Allows to select type of the signature.
-Posible values are
+Possible values are
 >                  "standard" and "QES".
 Defaults to "standard".
->--jurisdiction   Only valid with "QES" signature, currently only supported
+>--jurisdiction   Only valid with "QES" signature, currently the only supported
 >                  value is "ZertES"
 >```